Search engines have a different approach to handling 302 redirects than the more common 301s.

 But as I’ve mentioned above, not all redirects are created equal.
 And that disparity between the 301s and the 302s primarily boils down to “link juice,” or the SEO value you’ve built for a particular page.

-Essentially, pages with permanent 301 redirects get to keep their link equity post-move.
+Essentially, pages with permanent 301 redirects get to keep their link equity post-move, and search engines are more likely to reindex the redirected page faster.

 In most cases, 301s are your best bet for redirecting your website traffic.